New hires are oriented within their regional office. A capstone event is held 12-18 months after hire on conclusion of the onboarding process.

 Annual awards are given to recognize achievements by regional offices as well as individuals.
-Individual awards include Auditor the Year, based on nominations from auditors throughout the North America Area, and Regional Manager of the Year.
 In addition, service awards are given for increments of 5 years of service.

 GCAS staffing levels include Intern, Audit Staff, Audit Senior, Audit Manager, Audit Specialist, Regional Manager, Associate Director, and Director.

 The Audit Staff position is an entry level three-year program.
 Audit Staff work under the supervision of an Audit Senior or Audit Manager in performing the following audit functions: pulling trial balances and preparing lead schedules using audit software, assisting in performing compliance and substantive testing during work in the client’s office, and assisting in preparing client financial statements and reports.
 Additional work in auditing trusts may also be available for those who wish to specialize in that area.
 Usully three to five Audit Staff positions become available in the North America Area each year.
 By the end of the second year, the Audit Staff is expected to be in charge of audits (under the supervision of Audit Seniors or Audit Managers).
 Between the end of the second and third years, with satisfactory work progress and completion of the CPA/CA exam, an Audit Staff can generally expect to be promoted to Audit Senior.
 Promotion is based on completion of AICPA Staff Training I, sitting for the CPA/CA exam at least once during the year, and overall proficient performance evaluations.